Hughesnet vs. T-Mobile Home Internet

 T-Mobile Home Internet prices and plans

-T-Mobile keeps its internet service pretty simple: There’s only one plan.
-The price starts at $50.00 per month, but if you have a cellular plan, it drops to $45.00 per month.
-If you have a top-tier cell plan (Magenta MAX, Go5G Plus, Go5G Next), it goes all the way down to just $30.00 per month.
+T-Mobile keeps its internet plans pretty simple: There are three plans.
+Plans start at $50.00 per month, but if you have a cellular plan, it drops to $35.00 per month.

 That’s a steal for high-speed internet with unlimited data—only other 5G home internet services, like Verizon or AT&T, come anywhere close.
 The reason T-Mobile can offer service at this price is because it uses existing infrastructure—the cell towers are already there, it’s just giving users another way to access them.